Sayangenri/Recipe-App/README.md

 1. Clone the repository:
    git clone https://github.com/your-username/open-food-recipe.git

-   then
-   cd myapp
+2. cd myapp

-3. Set up a virtual environment (optional but recommended): python -m venv venv source venv/bin/activate  # On Windows, use 'venv\Scripts\activate'
+3. Set up a virtual environment (optional but recommended): python -m venv venv source venv/bin/activate  # On Windows, use 'venv\Scripts\activate' then,   Install dependencies: pip install -r requirements.txt

-4. Install dependencies:
-pip install -r requirements.txt

-6.Run migrations:
+4.Run migrations:
 python manage.py migrate

-7.Start the development server: python manage.py runserver
+5.Start the development server: python manage.py runserver

-8. Visit http://localhost:8000/ in your browser to explore the app.
+6. Visit http://localhost:8000/ in your browser to explore the app.

 * Contributing
 If you'd like to contribute to the project, please follow the contribution guidelines.